mcguffin/wp-glottybot/README.md

 Approach
 --------
 Alters posts table by adding a language and translation group column.
 Each Post Translation is a post of its own.
+New translations are added by cloning a post, so each property gets copied to the translation.
+Post attachments are cloned as well.

+Media posts preserve their file sources by default.

+On the frontend only posts for the selected language show up.

 Features
 --------